 In the 19th century most undertakers were also carpenters: they made coffins and transported the dead to the burial site.
 Families and churches organised most burials.
 In the 1930s, funeral directors organised themselves into an occupational group with responsibility for bodies, funerals, burials and cremations.
 Funeral directors have now become ‘grief specialists’ and technical experts in embalming bodies.
 However, family members are still the main decision makers about what happens to bodies after death.

 After death bodies are carefully laid out – cleaned, dressed, put in a coffin or wrapped in a shroud.
 In the 19th century female relatives did these tasks.
 During the 20th century more people died in hospitals and were then taken to funeral homes to be laid out.
-While funeral directors in the 1930s and 1940s sometimes discouraged the viewing of bodies by family and friends, from the 1980s this practice was more likely to be encouraged as part of the grieving process.
+While funeral directors in the 1930s and 1940s sometimes discouraged the viewing of bodies by family and friends, from the 1980s this practice was encouraged as part of the grieving process.

 Being with the body

 For many families it is important to bring the body of the dead back home, or to a marae or community hall.
 Other family members and friends bring food, send flowers and messages.
 Mourners may talk to the dead person, pray, sing or just sit with them.
 Some families choose an open casket or coffin. so that they can see and speak directly to the deceased.

 Embalming, where chemicals are used to preserve bodies, was rare until the 1950s, when funeral directors argued that it improved hygiene and slowed deterioration, enabling bodies to be presented in a ‘wholesome’ and ‘beautiful manner’.1